mGuajardoCodes/desafio-tenpo/README.md

     - Mainly Unit Tests with JUnit and Mockito.
     - Some services include Integration Tests using MockServerNetty, preferred over WireMock for its reactive support and updates.

+10. **Tips**:

+    - If you want to test the cache functionality, you can set the Webclient timeout to 0 ms. This property can be modified in the environments of the docker-compose or in the app properties.
+    The property is called WEBCLIENT_TIMEOUT.
 ---